ericksonreyes/awesome-technical-exam/docs/GITHUB_API_REQUIREMENTS.md

 - The API endpoint needed to get github user information is `https://api.github.com/users/{username}`
 - Include proper error handling
 - Include proper logging
-- Provide a [README.md](../README.md) with instructions on how to execute your API endpoint

-## Bonus Challenge
-Calculate Hamming Distance
-The Hamming distance between two integers is the number of positions at which the corresponding bits are different.

-Given two integers x and y, calculate the Hamming distance.